By Jesse Savou, ARCSA A.P. and founder of BlueBarrelSystems.com

 I must say I was pleasantly surprised by the results.

-BlueBarrel works with industry experts to provide high quality options for water purification and testing.
-We offer two versions of a user-friendly home water test: one for city water and another for well water.
+I used the WaterSafe brand, who offers two versions of a user-friendly home water test: one for city water and another for well water.

 Both versions test for bacteria, pH, hardness, nitrates/nitrites, chlorine, pesticides, and lead.
 The well version includes an iron and copper test in addition to the others listed above.